So You Want To Buy a Record Player?

 Everyone that is looking to spin their vinyl has something for them on the market.
 Do not let budget constraints be the reason to give up your research for the best record player.
 Whether you are looking for something new or old, something that fits well with your furniture, or something that will not take up a lot of space in your house, you will find it provided that you look for it.
 Now is the perfect time to get a record player because most new albums are usually released into vinyl format.
-You can also find classics to play on your record player at very affordable prices on eBay or your local record store.
+You can also find classics to play on your record player at very affordable prices on Amazon or your local record store.

 Our top pick is the Audio Technica AT-LP120 because of its extreme level of features reliability and USB functionality.
 Of course, we also want to know your thoughts on our list.
 Leave us a comment and tell us what you think we could have added or if you agree with our choices.
 The best record player for you is the one that helps you connect with your music in a more intense and emotional way.
 Let us know in the comments section what record player you own or tell us the player from our list that you ended up buying!